Why Was My Bet Canceled at My Sportsbook?

 Most of the time that your bet gets canceled, it’s for one of the reasons above.
 However, the reasons above only apply to situations when you abide by your sportsbook’s terms and conditions.

-Of course, your account can get locked or you can get banned for a whole host of reasons not included in the list above.
+Keep in mind, your account can get locked or you can get banned for a whole host of reasons not included in the list above.
 A frequent consequence of account restriction comes down to bet cancellation.
 Sportsbooks reserve the right to cancel any outstanding wagers if they deem that you broke any of their clearly-delineated rules.

 Additionally, sportsbooks restrict your account if they have reason to believe you’re engaging in arbitrage betting.